Thursday, October 17, 2013

 A Boy and His Gun

-Although handguns are quite restricted here in Canada, "long guns" are available for anyone who has a firearms license, although getting such a thing involves taking a course and passing a fairly difficult test.
+Although handguns are somewhat restricted here in Canada, "long guns" are available for anyone who has a firearms license, although getting such a thing involves taking a course and passing a fairly difficult test.
 I've owned guns at various times here over the years, and lately I've been thinking of buying land again and feeding myself partly by hunting.
 I suppose if all hell broke lose -- which I suspect will be the case -- then a hunting rifle might end up being used also as an instrument of self-defense.

 I went looking at bolt-action deer rifles in Canadian Tire, Canada's biggest hardware-store chain, basically the only gun supplier in this town.
 I discovered that it's impossible to buy any gun made by Winchester, including .308 (perhaps the most desirable caliber) at least until 2015.
 Winchester guns are made in Japan, and the earthquake put them about two years behind in production -- one more piece of information about Fukushima.